-Orthodontics is not just for children and teens.
+Orthodontics isn’t just for children and teens.
 In fact, 1 in every 5 patients in orthodontic treatment is an adult.
-No one is too old for orthodontic treatment.
+Dr. O’Neill has treated individuals in their 50’s, 60’s and even their 70’s–no one is too old for orthodontic treatment!

-- Align the teeth to create a more aesthetic and beautiful smile
+- Align the teeth to create a more aesthetic and beautiful smile.

-- Correct relapse after previous orthodontic treatment due to lack of long term retainer wear
+- Correct relapse after previous orthodontic treatment due to lack of long term retainer wear.

-- Improve the ability to brush and floss, especially for crowded or overlapping lower front teeth
+- Improve the ability to brush and floss, especially for crowded or overlapping lower front teeth.

-- Create a better or more comfortable bite and ability to chew
+- Create a better or more comfortable bite and ability to chew.

-- Address missing teeth
+- Address missing teeth.

-- Close spaces between the teeth
+- Close spaces between the teeth.

-- Reduce excessive wear on the teeth due to grinding or poor bite
+- Reduce excessive wear on the teeth due to grinding or poor bite.

 - Jaw surgery to correct the discrepancy between the upper and lower jaws.

 Orthodontic treatment is no more uncomfortable for adults than children.
 Adults undergoing orthodontic treatment report the same level of soreness as children (although adults are more willing to tell us about the soreness).
-Typically, the teeth are most uncomfortable 12-24 hours after an orthodontic adjustment and will disappear within 3 to 5 days.
+Typically, the teeth are most uncomfortable 12-24 hours after an orthodontic adjustment and subsides within 3 to 5 days.

-Modern appliances are smaller and more comfortable to wear.
+Modern appliances are smaller and more comfortable to wear than what you may have worn as a child.
 Modern techniques, with the new titanium technology, put less pressure on the teeth to cause discomfort while moving the teeth more rapidly and efficiently.
 It also decreases the time required between adjustments to every 8 – 10 weeks.
 Treatment time, on average, is completed in 15-18 months.